 Here are a few examples for various types of common aircraft, including how many flight attendants on an Airbus a320:

 Airlines that are noted for having very high levels of service such as Singapore Airlines or Emirates tend to have quite a high ratio of passengers to flight attendants.
 British Airways often have a high number of cabin crew too.

-It should not be a surprise to hear that budget airlines would normally have fewer flight attendants than a full-service airline on the same type of aircraft.
+It should not be a surprise to hear that budget airlines would normally have fewer flight attendants than full-service airlines on the same type of aircraft.

 In fact, in the airline industry, it is usual for most airlines are likely to have more crew members than the absolute minimum allowed.